LensHunnel/py-pf/README.md

 py-pf
 =====

-`py-pf` is a pure-Python module for managing OpenBSD's Packet Filter.
+This is a ported version to freebsd of the following module `py-pf` is a pure-Python module for managing FreeBSD's Packet Filter.
 It aims to add powerful and flexible scripting capabilities to PF, making integration with third-party software (like IDS, web-based configuration interfaces or custom management scripts) much easier.